cark/clojure-cli-portable/README.md

 ### Linux
 !!!
 The official command line is good enough on Linux !!!

-While it works on my machine, at present time, the Linux part of this project is more of a "this can be done" thing
+While the Linux build works on my machine, it only serves to demonstrate the feasability of a single implementation for all platforms.
 #### Requirements
 - a Linux computer or VM
 - a recent [Nim compiler](https://nim-lang.org/install_unix.html)